 which indicates that the spatial correlator $G^{ij}_{AB} \propto \delta^{ij}$.
 The $\sqrt{\lambda}$ factor is consistent with the observation that the entanglement entropy of the entangled pair is of order $\sqrt{\lambda}$ \cite{Jensen:2013ora}.
-It is also interesting that this SK correlator does not vanish when the quarks are separated at long distance.
+It is also interesting that this SK correlator does not vanish when the particles are separated at long distance.
 This is consistent with the non-local nature of entanglement.
-However, the SK correlator vanishes when the acceleration $a$ becomes zero and the EPR pair is always infinitely far apart.
-Thus, we can only approach the zero acceleration limit after we identify the spin correlation with the normalized operators as in the following Eq.(\ref{operator}) in which $a$ dependence cancels.
+However, the SK correlator vanishes when the acceleration $a$ becomes zero, when the ER bridge on the worldsheet disappears.
+Although it is unclear that how the holographic Bell inequality is evaluated in this case, we may only approach the zero acceleration limit after we identify the correlation with the normalized operators as in the following Eq.(\ref{operator}) in which $a$ dependence cancels.